Effective December 2020

 Once an eID-Me digital identity is issued, the information stored on your smartphone allows you to interact with third parties who may need to know attributes about you.
 For example, an online store may need proof of your age to sell you a restricted good.

-Some of the information (name, address, date of birth, mobile phone number) collected during enrolment may be sent to ESC Corporate Services Ltd. to check that the information is consistent with records that may reside in credit bureaus or mobile carriers.
+Some of the information (name, address, date of birth, mobile phone number) collected during enrolment may be sent to third parties solely to check that the information is consistent with records that may reside in credit bureaus or mobile carriers.

 Once an eID-Me identity is issued to your smartphone, you will always be notified of what information is being requested and by whom during a transaction.
 No information is released unless you approve its release.
 If you consent to release information, it will be sent to the requesting third party through the eID-Me identity service.
 Bluink does not store or track any of your information during transactions.
 A local, encrypted record of your transactions is retained within the eID-Me smartphone app for your convenience, which you can erase or disable at any time.
 The information that you release to these third parties will be governed by their privacy policies and terms.